rust-embedded/rust-raspberrypi-OS-tutorials/04_mailboxes/README.md

 # Tutorial 04 - Mailboxes

-Before we could go on with UART0, we need mailboxes.
-So in this tutorial we introduce the mailbox interface.
-We'll use it to query the board's serial number and print that out on UART1.
+The Raspberry Pi 3 also has a more powerful UART, `UART0`, that among other features, supports programmable clock rates.
+Before we can go on with setting up `UART0`, we need mailboxes.
+Mailboxes are an interface between the Pi's ARM CPU cores and the GPU.
+They will be used as a means to request work from the GPU, for example, requesting to program a certain clock for `UART0`.

-NOTE: qemu does not redirect UART1 to terminal by default, only UART0!
+In this tutorial, we'll start slowly and use it to query the Raspberry's serial number and print that out on the already functional `UART1`.

 ## uart.rs